duckietown/duckietown-shell/README.md

 ### Installation in other operating systems

-You will need to find the instructions for installing pip, git, git-lfs, docker for your specific operating system on your own.
+You will need to find the instructions for installing pip, git, git-lfs, docker, and python3 (version at least 3.6) for your specific operating system on your own.

 To install the shell, use: